Province of Caltanissetta

-The Province of Caltanissetta (provincia di Caltanissetta; pruvincia di Nissa or pruvincia di Cartanissetta; officially Libero consorzio comunale di Caltanissetta) is a province in the southern part of Sicily, Italy.
-Following the suppression of the Sicilian provinces, it was replaced in 2015 by the Free municipal consortium of Caltanissetta.
-It contains 22 comuni, which are listed at Comuni of the Province of Caltanissetta.
+The province of Caltanissetta (provincia di Caltanissetta; pruvincia di Nissa or pruvincia di Cartanissetta; officially libero consorzio comunale di Caltanissetta) is a province in the southern part of Sicily, Italy.
+Following the suppression of the Sicilian provinces, it was replaced in 2015 by the free municipal consortium of Caltanissetta (libero consorzio comunale di Caltanissetta).
+The province contains 22 municipalities (comuni).
 Its coat of arms is a red crest and two green leaf stems on top with a laurel leaf on the right and a crown in the middle.
 The River Salso is the main river of the province; it is 122 km long and originates in the province of Palermo, and it flows into the Mediterranean in this province at the end of the Gulf of Gela.